-a.
-Answer any questions concerning the AAU Taekwondo program for the AAU b.
-Assist the Districts within their Region in organizing and conducting the District and Regional AAU Sports Taekwondo Program c.
-Conduct and Coordinate Regional Championships d.
-Develop and conduct, with the approval of the National Taekwondo Sport Chair, Taekwondo competition where the Districts have none planned, including a District or Regional Qualifier e.
-Conduct any Regional and/or National aspects of the Program on behalf of National AAU Taekwondo f.
-Coordinate the sports programs of the Districts to ensure that the best interest of the sport is served g.
-To ensure compliance to the Official Code of the Amateur Athletic Union, and to the Rules and Regulations of the National AAU Taekwondo Committee j.
-Shall ensure that the local Districts conduct championships in accordance with the guidelines of the National Taekwondo Sport Committee k.
+- a.
+Answer any questions concerning the AAU Taekwondo program for the AAU - b.
+Assist the Districts within their Region in organizing and conducting the District and Regional AAU Sports Taekwondo Program - c.
+Conduct and Coordinate Regional Championships - d.
+Develop and conduct, with the approval of the National Taekwondo Sport Chair, Taekwondo competition where the Districts have none planned, including a District or Regional Qualifier - e.
+Conduct any Regional and/or National aspects of the Program on behalf of National AAU Taekwondo - f.
+Coordinate the sports programs of the Districts to ensure that the best interest of the sport is served - g.
+To ensure compliance to the Official Code of the Amateur Athletic Union, and to the Rules and Regulations of the National AAU Taekwondo Committee - h.
+Promote Taekwondo throughout their Region - i.
+Shall recommend Clinic Administrators to the Executive Committee - j.
+Shall ensure that the local Districts conduct championships in accordance with the guidelines of the National Taekwondo Sport Committee - k.
 Shall work with District Sports Directors so as to facilitate growth and excellence sport of Taekwondo within their Region